-"This is an air-purifying favourite.
+"This is an air-purifying favorite.
 It offers an instant pop of green," says Davis.

 "Trailing ivy, either variegated leaf or full-on green, is a great option, which can also double as a statement feature in a room when housed in suspended pots.
 Think bathroom, living room or hallway," suggests Davis.

 Davis recommends planting your trailing ivy in macramé knitted hangers.
-"Think large chunky rope knots in bright colours," she says.
+"Think large chunky rope knots in bright colors," she says.

 Spider Plant(Chlorophytum comosu)

 "Spider plants are also wicked to have and equally look after you and your lungs!" adds Southern.